 Bunnies groom each other.
 Their noses, eyes, tops of their heads, and backs.
 Every rabbit is different.
 And whether you got a pair or just one at a time, (and introduced a second bunny later), will determine the rabbit’s preference of where they like to be touched.
 By you.
 Sometimes it will just take time for the bunny to earn your trust.
 And this isn’t necessarily a reflection on you, but a good place to start is by petting your bunny’s nose.

 Bunnies are born scared.
 Remember the movie The Croods?
 “Never not be afraid?”
-Our second dwarf lop eared bunny is like that.
-We got him…or her… a month or two ago, and he/she still acts very scared.
+Our second dwarf lop eared bunny was like that.
+We got him after we got Mabel, and he acted very scared.
 Our first lop eared rabbit warmed right up to us.
-He’s the boss.
-He thinks he owns the place, he’s that confident.
-But Ricardo, he’s another story entirely.
+He was the boss.
+He though he owned the place, he was that confident.
+But Ricardo, he wass another story entirely.

 So how are you supposed to be gentle?
 Well, don’t pick the bunny up like a prey animal, for one.
 Always support it with one hand under its stomach and one hand on its back side.
 Lift carefully with both of your hands, bringing it close to your body.
 And don’t ever let your bunny hang loose or carry it by the scruff of its neck.